nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 # What Next?

 If you're not familiar with message brokers this could be a lot to take in and that's okay.
-I think playing around with the `mosquitto_pub` and `mosquitto_sub` tools can be really helpful to get a more interactive feel for the way everything works.
+I think playing around with the `mosquitto_pub` and `mosquitto_sub` tools can be helpful to get a more interactive feel for the way everything works.
 You can also just play with the MQTT.js code we used via your browser console and looking at the documentation on the website

-If you want to take a look at a free instance of an MQTT Broker that you can play around with take a look at [Cloud MQTT](https://www.cloudmqtt.com/), and if you want to look at how you can take the concepts covered here today and and play around with some IoT concepts as well then it may also be worth taking a look at this [IBM Developer Tutorial](https://developer.ibm.com/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/) using IBM Cloud and Watson IoT
+If you want to take a look at a free instance of an MQTT Broker that you can play around with take a look at [Cloud MQTT](https://www.cloudmqtt.com/), and if you want to look at how you can take the concepts covered here today and play around with some IoT concepts as well then it may also be worth taking a look at this [IBM Developer Tutorial](https://developer.ibm.com/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/) using IBM Cloud and Watson IoT

-If you're interested in spinning up your own MQTT broker with your own functionality you can take a look at [Mosca](http://www.mosca.io/) or get an even deeper understanding of the MQTT Protocol [on IBM Developer](https://developer.ibm.com/articles/iot-mqtt-why-good-for-iot/)
+If you're interested in spinning up your own MQTT broker with custom functionality you can take a look at [Mosca](http://www.mosca.io/) or get an even deeper understanding of the MQTT Protocol [on IBM Developer](https://developer.ibm.com/articles/iot-mqtt-why-good-for-iot/)

 # Conclusion

 We've used a couple of different technologies and depending on your background you may not be familiar with everything here.
-The best thing I'd say to get to really understand what we've covered would be to play around with the code as well as look at some of the other services and usecases for message brokers and get a feel for what's out there
+The best thing I'd say to get to understand what we've covered would be to play around with the code as well as look at some of the other services and use-cases for message brokers and get a feel for what's out there

 Good luck